xu9449/AcendingTraining-/README.md

     ii.
 One Adopter could only have one role.
     iii.
 One Shelter could have many Pets.
     iV.
 One Adopter could have many favorite pets.
     V. One pet could have many people who are interested in them.
+* Project Approach
+    i.
+Created adopters, pets, shelters, roles
+    ii.
+Used Hibernate to do the database schema migration iii.
+Used JDBC to connect project with Postgres iv.

 ## Build project
 1. Clone the project